Impact of Transportation on the Environment and Current Condition of Sustainable Transport Management Systems

 Noise emissions can be reduced through measures, related to road surfaces, by increasing the distance between source and recipient, widening the existing roads, or hampering noise propagation by insulating buildings or constructing noise barriers.
 The construction of new roads works as a temporary solution because these roads will become congested again.
 Another possible solution is to lower speed limits on congested highways.

 How can we reduce the impact?

-To reduce impact of transportation on environment, countries have regulated the emission level of pollutants of passenger cars and heavy-duty vehicles.
+To reduce the impact of transportation on the environment, countries have regulated the emission level of pollutants in passenger cars and heavy-duty vehicles.
 To overcome difficulties with air pollution, companies worldwide implement green technologies in the transportation system.

 - to eliminate the usage of gasoline-powered vehicles, choose hybrid and electric vehicles instead;

 - to use the best quality fuels for the vehicles;